temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ok      hello-world-temporal/app        0.197s
 ```

 You have a working application and a test to ensure the Workflow executes as expected.
-Next you'll create a Worker to execute your Workflow.
+Next, you'll create a Worker to execute your Workflow.

 ## Define the Worker

 A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.

-The Temporal Server tells the Worker  to execute a specific function via information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
+The Temporal Server tells the Worker  to execute a specific function from  information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
 After the Worker runs the code, it communicates the results back to the Temporal Server.

 When you define a Worker, you tell it the name of the Task Queue to watch.
 When you start a Workflow, you tell the server which Task Queue the Workflow and Activities use.